PokeAPI/pokeapi/README.md

 - Download this source code into a working directory, be sure to use the flag `--recurse-submodules` to clone also our submodules.

+- Python version 3.12 or older will work only

 - Install the requirements using pip:

     ```sh